 In the classroom, relevant schemata can be activated prior to a reading or listening activity by eg asking learners to predict from the title or a brief description of the context what it will be about, what will happen, what people will do/say etc. This can :

-a) aid bottom up processing : discussing a topic, roleplaying a situation etc means that learners will have the relevant language (lexis, functional exponents etc) at the forefront of their minds when listening to or dealing with the text.
-This will facilitate comprehension.
+a) aid bottom up processing: discussing a topic, roleplaying a situation etc means that learners will have the relevant language (lexis, functional exponents etc) at the forefront of their minds when listening to or dealing with the text.
+Expecting the words will facilitate decoding, and therefore overall comprehension, when/if they occur in the text.